 She emerged from herself and took a look around my space, at MY stuff, MY untouchables.
 Nothing tangible, so nothing breakable thank God!
 All safe here in this room, in my mind.

 A photograph of you, rested on a mantel.
-Grief didn’t recognise you, her eyes didn’t soften, that image didn’t impact her – the image that wounded a new part of me every time my eyes were drawn to it – didn’t impact her.
+Grief didn’t recognise you, her eyes didn’t soften at your smile, that image didn’t impact her – the image that wounded a new part of me every time my eyes were drawn to it – didn’t impact her.
 Then, she never knew you, she never loved you.
 I wished I was her in those moments.

 I can’t say that Grief wasn’t generous ( that being a double negative!)
 She would often leave me little gifts, as a cat would, just a little thing, something for myself.

-She called them ‘phases’, and often presented in the form of phrases.
+She called them ‘phases’, to be picked and chosen at my leisure.
 They weren’t tangible gifts, she doesnt do tangible.
-However, her gifts appeared in the most unlikely of places, like when looking at my reflection in the bathroom mirror and having an almost overwhelming urge (I’ll remove the word ‘almost’ when editing!) to smash the mirror, with my reality into a billion pieces!
-Another strange urge was to morph a word or sentiment into a physical object, like a handful of celery, and ‘return’ it down the throat of the person who had uttered it. ‘ Time is a great healer’, ‘She’s in a better place now’, ‘Remember the good times’, ‘Everything happens for a reason’, ‘She’d have loved this’, ‘if you need anything, A.N.Y T.H.I.N.G A.T A.L.L’ – I hate celery.
+However, her gifts appeared in the most unlikely of places, and ignited every emotion within me.
+The intense anger looking at my reflection in the bathroom mirror and having an almost overwhelming urge (I’ll remove the word ‘almost’ when editing!) to smash the mirror, and my reality into a billion pieces!
+Another strange urge was to morph a word or sentiment into a physical object, like a rhubarb pie, and ‘return’ it down the throat of the person who had uttered the words that forced my mind, heart and soul into utter conflict. ‘ Time is a great healer’, ‘She’s in a better place now’, ‘Remember the good times’, ‘Everything happens for a reason’, ‘She’d have loved this’, ‘if you need anything, A.N.Y T.H.I.N.G A.T A.L.L’ – I hate rhubarb pie.

 Actually, in fairness, Grief was the only one who said it like it was (for someone who didnt speak!).
 She was clear.
 ‘This is final, she’s not coming back, get to acceptance, I’ve somewhere to be.’
 Grief never cared about me, she didn’t pretend to and I respected her for that on some level!